BaldeMountaga/Turntabl_Java_OOP/README.md

 `git clone` **https://github.com/BaldeMountaga/Turntabl_Java_OOP.git**

-# After cloning you get now a local copy of the project
+# After cloning it you get now a local copy of the project
 **Open it in an IDE or text editor preferably in an IDE to see the code**

 # Testing